-Actuarial Assumptions - The total pension liability was determined by an actuarial valuation as of January 1, 2022, using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions - The total pension liability was determined by an actuarial valuation as of January 1, 2023, using the following actuarial assumptions, applied to all periods included in the measurement:

+Inflation 2.5%

-Inflation 2.5 percent Salary increases 3.50 to 9.50 percent, including inflation Investment rate of return 6.75 percent compounded annually, net of investment expense and including inflation
+Salary increases 3.50% to 9.50%, including inflation

+Investment rate of return 6.75% compounded annually, net of

+investment expense and including inflation

-Mortality rates were based on PubG-2010 mortality table.
-Mortality was projected generationally using Scale MP-2021.
+Mortality rates were based on Pub-2010 mortality table.
+Mortality was projected generationally using Scale MP-2021 for the year 2010.

-The actuarial assumptions used in the January 1, 2022 valuation were based on the results of an actuarial experience study for the five-year period ending December 31, 2020.
+The actuarial assumptions used in the January 1, 2023 valuation were based on the results of an actuarial experience study for the five-year period ending December 31, 2022.